martinepunhcr/MVI_Guatemala/README.md

 ## Problem Statement

 To be able to reach, properly assess and understand local dynamics, vulnerabilities and capacities of the displaced and host populations alike, humanitarian organisations are increasingly using sub-national [Area Based Approach](https://www.humanitarianlibrary.org/collection/implementing-area-based-approaches).
 Area based approaches define "*an area, rather than a sector or target group, as a primary entry point*".
 Such approach is particularly appropriate when residents in an affected area face complex, inter-related and multisectoral needs, resulting in risk of forced displacement.
-Severity index informs therefore comparison of needs across geographic areas.
+Severity index informs therefore comparison of needs across geographic areas, which can help to prioritise interventions.
 The challenge is to summarize and condense the information of a plurality of underlying indicators into a single measure, in a way that accurately reflects the underlying concept.

 However the calculation of Humanitarian Severity Index comes with challenges:

 > "we end up relying on a lot of expert judgment, which in effect means that we’re faking it--we have a process and looks like it’s very rigorous, and in the end is just being done by people’s...assumptions."

-Conceptual and statistical flaws during the creation of Humanitarian Severity Index can greatly limit its usefulness. __While there are no magic formula to establish a sigle right way to calculte the index, there are definitely risks to make mistakes when selecting, treating and aggregating data__.
+Conceptual and statistical flaws during the creation of Humanitarian Severity Index can greatly limit its usefulness. __While there are no magic formula to establish a single right way to calculate the index, there are definitely risks to make mistakes when selecting, treating and aggregating data__.
 The main challenge is therefore to allow for a process that will be based on the expert judgement but framed within a set of aggregation options where people assumptions will be balanced by quantitative data properly selected and treated in a fully auditable way.

-## Solution: a guide workflow
+## Solution: a guided workflow

 An organized workflow to build __severity index__, aka a composite indicator in line with the commonly used tri-dimensional conceptual framework: